-Students from local and area schools — some from as far away as Houston — visit the Nuclear Engineering & Science Center for a one-hour tour that includes explanations of fission, uses of radioactive material, reactor safety, and more.
+Students (sixth-grade and above) — from as far away as Houston — visit the Nuclear Engineering & Science Center for a one-hour tour that includes explanations of fission, uses of radioactive material, reactor safety, and more.

 Health physics students at technical colleges receive a full day of training on radiation and radioactive material controls at our facility.